 - Over 400 businesses are targeted by spear-phishing scams everyday.

 - 90% of data breaches have social engineering components to them.

 - 62% of all businesses experience social engineering attacks in 2018

 The fact that so many people are still falling victim to these attacks highlights a major problem within many companies: training.
 According to a 2014 report by Enterprise Management Associates (EMA), more than 55 percent of a company’s personnel, excluding security and information technology staff, have not received security awareness training from their organizations.
 Additionally, about a third (33 percent) reported using the same password for work and personal devices, and just over a third (35 percent) said they had clicked on an email link from an unknown sender.

 Spammers and con artists want you to act first and think later.
 If the message conveys a sense of urgency, asks for money or favors, or uses high-pressure tactics, slowdown and be skeptical; never let their urgency influence your careful review.
 When in doubt, it’s always best to contact the person who has sent the message if you actually know them.
 Of, if the message is from a stranger, ignore it and delete the message, or check it out on a search engine (do a quick search for commonly used phrases indicating scams) before responding.

-View our infographic for common social engineering tactics and recommendations on how to avoid falling victim to social engineering attacks!
+View our infographic for statistics around common social engineering tactics and recommendations on how to avoid falling victim to social engineering attacks!

 Contact us for more information on our Anti-Phishing Solutions or Cyber Security Training for employees.